 What is the best bet in American roulette?

-From a variance perspective, outside bets like Red/Black are lower volatility.
-However, all bets carry the same 5.26% expected value.
-The “best” bet depends on your risk tolerance, not improved odds.
+From a variance standpoint, outside bets like red or black are lower volatility because they hit more often.
+But all standard bets carry the same 5.26% expected value, so the best bet depends on your risk tolerance rather than improved odds.

 Can betting systems beat American roulette?